c19354837/react-native-system-setting/README.md

 `getScreeenMode()`

-(Only for Android, iOS allways get -1).
+(Only for Android, iOS will return -1).
 Get the screen mode, 0 is manual, while 1 is automatic.

 `setScreeenMode(int)`